-Before reading this page grab a copy of the training almanac and chart (and a real ones if possible).
+Before reading this page grab a copy of the training almanac and chart (and a real one if possible).

-Before reading this page you will need to know the basics or reading a chart.
+Before reading this page you will need to know the basics of reading a chart.

 Why is this important?

-Although there are no sign posts at sea, where there is a hazard there is often (not always) a buoy, pole or ever lighthouse to mark it.
+Although there are no signposts at sea, where there is a hazard there is often (not always) a buoy, pole or ever a lighthouse to mark it.

 There are a number of different types of navigation marks which you need to be able to indentify both in the real world and on charts.

 Cardinal Marks mark the position of a hazard either above or more likely below the surface.